ma2750335/slate/source/index.html.md

 # Introduction

 Welcome to the Algodjo API!
-You can use our API to access Algodjo API endpoints, which can get information on various cats, algodjo, and breeds in our database.
+You can use our API to access Algodjo API endpoints, which can connect on various brokers, algodjo, and execute you automatic trading.

 We have language bindings in Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.